MicrosoftDocs/dynamics365smb-docs/business-central/ui-set-report-layout.md

 > **APPLIES TO:** Business Central online, Business Central on-premises 2022 release wave 1 and later.
 For earlier versions, go [here](ui-how-change-layout-currently-used-report.md).

 A report layout determines the look of a report.
 It controls which data fields of a report dataset appear, how they're arranged, styled, and more.
 A report may have more than one layout, which you can then switch among as needed.
-When there are multiple companies in the application, the layouts are set on a per-company basis.
-So the same report in one company can have a different layout in another company.

 ## Get started